TanStack/table/docs/api/core/table-instance.md

 ) => TableInstance<TGenerics>
 ```

-These hooks / functions used to create a table instance.
+These funtions are used to create a table instance.
 Which one you use depends on which framework adapter you are using.

 ## Options